A method for optically trapping nanospheres at micron range from a tilted mirror

 The polarization of the trapping light is chosen along the $x$-direction because this polarization state is unchanged upon reflection off of the tilted surface for the geometry shown here.
 In contrast, the orthogonal polarization state (y-direction) upon reflection becomes rotated by $90$ degrees resulting in zero interference.
 This polarization dependence allows for \textit{in-situ} tunability of the potential depth (see Fig. \ref{fig:column_figures}) and distance to the surface.
 In practice, the polarization of the trapping beam is measured by picking off a small portion of light after the reflective surface and sending it to a polarimeter (Thorlabs PAX1000IR2).

-Measurement of center of mass (COM) motion for the single beam and the tilted lattice trap is done interferometrically using the forward scattered light from the particle and the trapping beam as the reference.
+Measurement of center of mass motion for the single beam and the tilted lattice trap is done interferometrically using the forward scattered light from the particle and the trapping beam as the reference.
 From these measurements, a power spectral density can be determined as shown in Fig. \ref{fig:spectra1}.
 Detection of certain COM degrees of freedom can also be done using the backwards scattered light along with a separate local oscillator \cite{Tebben2019}.
 In retro-reflected optical lattice traps for nanoparticles such as Ref. \cite{Montoya:22}, independent access to the forward and backward scattered light for interferometeric detection is not straight forward, whereas in the tilted configuration, information from the forward and backward scattered light are easily collected in similar fashion to typical optical tweezers.
 In this set up, the forward scattered light and trapping light are collected by a re-collimating lens below the reflective surface(see Fig \ref{fig:setup}b).
 This collimated light is directed towards a set of two balanced photo detectors (BPD) (Thorlabs PDB210C) for interferometric detection depicted in Fig. \ref{fig:setup}c.
 Using these BPDs, with a D-mirror in the path of one, the detection of motional degrees of freedom along $x'$, $y'$ and $z'$ can be maximized.
-With a phase locked loop parametric cooling scheme\cite{Jain:2016}, all three degrees of freedom are addressed as detailed in Section IV D.
+A phase locked loop parametric cooling scheme \cite{Jain:2016} is used to cool the particles mechanical degrees of freedom via optical means, while digitally implemented band-pass and derivative filters are used for electrostatic linear feedback as detailed in Section IV D.